sarahciston/codingcare/posts/interviews.md

 I feel like i'm like looking through my questions and as as we've just been talking casually.

 00:25:15.000 --> 00:25:18.000
 I feel like we've covered a lot of them but maybe asking them in a different way.

-00:25:18.000 --> 00:25:24.000
 We'll bring other stuff out.
-How would you describe co- collective to someone who'd never heard of it like.
+How would you describe co- collective to someone who'd never heard of it like If you were writing our motto what would it be

-00:25:24.000 --> 00:25:34.000
-If you were writing our motto what would it be Oh, It's the where the cool coders hang out out of the caddling industry.
+Oh, It's the where the cool coders hang out out of the caddling industry.

-00:25:34.000 --> 00:25:42.000
 I was like.
 Come on, there's a it's where all the cool coders are it's kind of what it is.

 00:25:42.000 --> 00:25:48.000
 I mean like to like reduce it if I had to be more formal about it.

-00:25:48.000 --> 00:26:00.000
 I would say it's it's like a it's like a informal gathering of creative coders.
 I could do it that could encompass it.

-00:26:00.000 --> 00:26:07.000
-Well, salon is a pretty good term yeah that's great
+Well, salon is a pretty good term

-00:26:07.000 --> 00:26:12.000
-What would you say?
-Is the spirit of it, or what are our values?
+>yeah that's great.
+What would you say Is the spirit of it, or what are our values?

-00:26:12.000 --> 00:26:25.000
 How would we demonstrate or body those values like?
 What would we put in our manifesto?

 I was thinking about that this morning because I was like I was wondering what you would put in a manifesto.

-00:26:25.000 --> 00:26:32.000
 Or you know, if I were to do something like to reinstantiate, or to mimic or to get grab something like this in Santa Cruz.

-00:26:32.000 --> 00:26:36.000
 But I don't know what my life is going to be like in the next chapter.

-00:26:36.000 --> 00:26:43.000
-But yeah, individualism is a huge part of It I think that There's definitely the like.
+**Individualism is a huge part of it.Empowerment is another really important thing.**

-00:26:43.000 --> 00:26:48.000
-The empowerment, like empowerment, is another is a really important thing.

-00:26:48.000 --> 00:26:57.000
 I think everyone has you know there's there's always kind of a supportive environment kind of people are trying to help enable someone to accomplish their goals.

-00:26:57.000 --> 00:27:02.000
-So there's that there's it's cooperative another value.
+So there's that.
+It's cooperative, another value.

-00:27:02.000 --> 00:27:07.000
 You can always bring a problem and have people like willing to listen to it.

-00:27:07.000 --> 00:27:11.000
-At least people will also offer a debug offer to debug and help you.
+At least people will also offer to debug and help you.

-00:27:11.000 --> 00:27:27.000
-Problem solve creative. the creatives in the title so I think there's also a value set that's very I don't know what term encompasses it.
+Problem solve creative.
+Creative's in the title so I think there's also a value set that's very I don't know what term encompasses it.

-00:27:27.000 --> 00:27:33.000
 But like kind of open source, E. or all I on on monolithic.

 00:27:33.000 --> 00:27:42.000